heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

     sudo apt-get install -y build-essential cmake gfortran git pkg-config

-**NOTE: The following instructions are only for Ubuntu 17 and 18.
-Skip to the next section if you have Ubuntu 16.04**

-The defualt *gcc* vesrion on Ubuntu 17 and 18.04 is *gcc-7*.
-However, when we build OpenCV from source with CUDA support, it requires *gcc-5*.

-    sudo apt-get install gcc-5 g++-5

-Verify the *gcc* version:

-    gcc --version

-You may stil see version 7 detected.
-We have to set higher priority for *gcc-5* as follows (assuming your *gcc* installation is located at */usr/bin/gcc-5*, and *gcc-7*'s priority is less than 60.

-    update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-5 60
-    update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-5 60

-Now, to fix the CXX and CC environment variable system-wide, you need to put the lines in your .bashrc file:

-    echo 'export CXX=/usr/bin/g++-5.4' >> ~/.bashrc
-    echo 'export CC=/usr/bin/gcc-5.4' >> ~/.bashrc
-    source ~/.bashrc

 ## 2. Install NVIDIA Driver for your GPU
 Before installing the NVIDIA driver, make sure **Secure Boot** is **Disabled** in BIOS and **Legacy Boot** is selected and **UEFI Boot** is disabled.